ErimTuzcuoglu/FS_Dev_Case/README.md

 # FS_Dev_Case Backend Case

 This project is a Node.js application designed to work in both development and production environments using Docker.
-The application is built with modern JavaScript frameworks and has room for future improvements, including linting and bundling optimizations for production.
+The application is built with modern JavaScript frameworks.
 ## Prerequisites

    - Node.js version 18 or higher: Make sure your Node.js version is compatible.
 You can verify your version with: